mardesoushi/xsec-parwaver.py/README.md

    pip install -r requirements.txt
    ```

 3. Run the code with your desired input Lagrangian.
+(TO DO)

    ```bash
    python main.py your_input_file.tex